CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/getting-started-m2.md

 The objective of this lab is to provide hands-on experience with deploying and managing resources on Azure Kubernetes Service (AKS).
 By the end of this lab, you will be able to:

-- **Configuring and Securing ACR and AKS** : Involves setting up Azure Container Registry to store Docker images and configuring Azure Kubernetes Service to securely access and deploy those images.
+- **Configuring and Securing ACR and AKS**: Involves setting up Azure Container Registry to store Docker images and configuring Azure Kubernetes Service to securely access and deploy those images.

 ## Prerequisites

 Participants should have:

-- **Azure Platform Understanding:** Basic knowledge of Azure services, including Azure Kubernetes service.
+- **Azure Platform Understanding:** Basic knowledge of Azure services, including Azure Kubernetes Service.

-- **Basic Knowledge of Kubernetes:** A basic understanding of Kubernetes concepts such as pods, containers, deployments, services.
+- **Basic Knowledge of Kubernetes:** A basic understanding of Kubernetes concepts such as pods, containers, deployments, and services.

 - **Understanding of Docker:** Understanding the fundamentals of Docker, including creating Dockerfiles, building images, and pushing/pulling images to/from a registry.